tianjunxie/hbonds/README.md

 generating POSCAR with both explicit water solvation and implicit water solvation.

+10/22 Update: Reconfigured outputting algorithm, now can export with POSCARS
+              partial fixed flags on for NEB-dimer/geometry optimization or,
+              simply all fixed coordinates for single point energy calc.

 NOTE: for **************   EXPORTING   ************* POSCAR files
 *****************************IMPORTANT***********************************

 For now the code can EXPORT C3HxO3 related POSCARS. i.e. No correct number of C or O atoms will show up
-        in the POSCAR files if the system is not for C3HxO3.
+        in the POSCAR files IF the system is not for C3HxO3.

 NOTE: for **************   COUNTING   ************* lammps frames Turned off manual atom type input for speed